Mt Jinba (854m), Sagamihara City, Kanagawa Prefecture, Sunday, March 1, 2026

 I decided to go up the Jataki falls trail, the only trail I had yet to walk on the mountain; after a quick visit to the summit via the Suspension Bridge Trail, I had originally planned to descend via the Biwa waterfall trail.
 However, due to the current restriction (see below), I decided to head down the Katsura Forest trail instead; from the ropeway top station, I’d then follow a connecting trail down to Biwa Falls, allowing me to complete a waterfall to waterfall hike.

-As of july 2025, the Inariyama trail is closed for repair.
-Consequently, the Biwa Falls trail has been changed to a one-way ascending-only trail to prevent accidents and traffic jams due to overcrowding.
+As of January 2026, the Inariyama trail is open again.
+However, it seems the Biwa Falls trail has be kept as a one-way ascending-only trail to prevent accidents and traffic jams due to overcrowding.
 This restriction is in place all day; trail running (in either direction) is also prohibited.
 In other words, it’s not possible to hike down this trail for the time being (no end date to the restriction has been given).
 Multiple signs in Japanese and English have been placed at the bottom and top of the trail, as well as along the other trails.
 Please take this into account when planning your hike.

 To get to the start of the hike, I’d ride the Chuo line to Takao station; from there I’d catch one of the frequent buses for Kobotoke (小仏) and get off at Jataki-guchi (蛇滝口), a short distance away.
 For the return, I could ride the Keio line one stop to Takao station and there transfer to the Chuo line.
 Although the weather was supposed to be quite hot again, I hoped it would start to get cooler after 3pm.
 I also hoped I could get a glimpse of Mt Fuji from the top, on my third visit in three years.